 Manufacturing is the backbone of industrial progress, but it has its own challenges.
 Unplanned downtimes, equipment malfunctions, and escalating maintenance costs can significantly hinder production efficiency and result in substantial financial losses.
 In fact, unplanned downtime is among the most costly issues manufacturers face.
 According to industry reports, over 82% of companies have experienced unplanned downtime in the past three years, with an average cost of $300,000 per hour.
 Traditionally, manufacturers have relied on reactive or preventive maintenance strategies to address these issues.
 However, these methods often fall short in today's increasingly complex industrial environment.
 This stark reality underscores the need for more proactive maintenance strategies that not only ensure plant uptime but also reduce costs and optimize operational efficiency

-Understanding how predictive maintenance incorporates extensive data collection to prevent equipment failures, optimize maintenance schedules, and enhance overall operational efficiency within manufacturing environments is crucial.
+Understanding how predictive maintenance incorporates extensive data collection to prevent equipment deterioration, optimize maintenance schedules, and enhance overall operational efficiency within manufacturing environments is crucial.

 With the boom of AI in the manufacturing sectors, predictive maintenance with AI has arrived as a game-changing approach that is revolutionizing the manufacturing Industry.
 In this article, we will explore the role of AI in predictive maintenance, its benefits, key use cases, challenges, and best practices for implementing these cutting-edge solutions within industrial operations.